docelic/rsyncnow/README.md

 ## Extra notes

+For speed, `rsyncnow`'s default is to find files to sync just based on their file size.
+This can be reverted back to the usual checksum verification just by removing `--size-only`, as shown in the examples above.

+Currently there is always 1 rsync finder process that is started for each source directory, concurrently.
+If you don't want multiple finders running at the same time (for example if all source directories to sync are on the same partition), you should call `rsyncnow` multiple times with 1 source path in every invocation instead of once with multiple source paths.

 Rsyncnow doesn't put any restrictions on the rsync options one can use in either find or sync phase (options related to comparing/finding files, what to copy/sync, max bandwidth to use etc.).
 See a myriad of options available in [rsync man page](https://download.samba.org/pub/rsync/rsync.1)

 ## Feedback